 Regularly reviewed and updated, the document features a lift planning flowchart, a lifting and mechanical handling checklist, guidance on lift planning and risk assessment, toolbox talk cards for lifting operations and Human Factors checklists.

-Each year, the Lifting Forum meets on a quarterly basis to share best practice, communicate lessons learnt from incidents and discuss ongoing projects.
+Each year, the Lifting Forum is held on a quarterly basis to share best practice, communicate lessons learnt from incidents and discuss ongoing projects.
 The Health and Safety Executive (HSE) also provides a detailed update on recent incidents at these meetings.
 These forums are ideal events for attendees to gain valuable insight and knowledge.

 The Step Change in Safety Lifting Forum is comprised of Step Change in Safety member companies who send along their lifting and hoisting orientated employees so they can inform and discuss any new ideas their companies may be considering; hear firsthand and share any new industry best practice; hear the latest news and alerts from the Health and Safety Executive who have a representative at every meeting; and generally network with like-minded people from across the industry.